 In the past, walleye were stocked in Grand Lake St. Marys, and there are abundant populations of largemouth bass and black and white crappie.
 In the winter, the yellow perch fishing is exceptional.
 Anglers can compete in several fishing tournaments held on Grand Lake throughout the year.
 The St. Mary's Fish Hatchery is on the eastern shore of the lake.
 It produces saugeye, walleye, channel catfish and bass that are stocked in lakes across the state.

 In addition to the public facilities maintained by the state park, there are several private marinas with boat launches, fuel and boat rentals.
 After a day on the water, fishing, boating or water skiing, guests can relax at one of Grand Lake's waterfront restaurants before retiring to one of the vacation rentals, cottages or bed and breakfasts.
 The town of St. Marys has any additional amenities a visitor might need including real estate for sale for those wishing to extend their stay.
-A short drive from Grand Lake St. Marys, the Armstrong Air and Space Museum in Wapakoneta is dedicated to Ohio's native son and the first man to set foot on the moon, Neil Armstrong.
+A short drive from Grand Lake St. Marys, Wapakoneta's Armstrong Air and Space Museum is dedicated to Ohio's native son and the first man to set foot on the moon: Neil Armstrong.
 The museum includes the Gemini VIII aircraft and artifacts from the Apollo 11 mission and is sure to awaken the inner space explorer in anyone.

 The rich history, spacious water, and abundant fish combine to make Grand Lake St. Marys a rare treat and a fantastic Ohio destination.

 May 19, 2011: Warning signs are once again being posted.
 Toxic blue-green algae have returned to the lake.
 Alum treatment has been delayed to June due to heavy spring rains.